 Charlemagne, or Charles the Great 742 -814 from the Carolingian dynasty was the leading figure of the early middle ages in Europe and maybe the creator of the political Europe.
-(Pater Europae) He is interred in the Cathedral of Aachen, at least most parts of him as the sale of body parts of prominent people was quite popular and a rewarding business in the old days.
+(Pater Europae) He is interred in the Cathedral of Aachen, at least most? some? parts of him ??.
+Some say Charlemagne ist already sold out completely.
+The sale of body parts of prominent people was quite popular and a rewarding business in the old days.
 It’s said he killed his brother Carloman I. and his nephews to assure he was the only one to follow his father Pipin the Short.
 It’s said he had many children, so many it’s likely that every European is related to him in one way or another.
 He brutally subjected the Saxons in the east.
 His birthplace is unknown but Aachen is on the list as well as Liège in Belgium or Gauting not far from Munich.
 His third (fourth?) wife was Fastrada who founded the important now Benedictine monastery “Münsterschwarzach” in Franconia.

 Charlemagne built his Palatine Chapel, which became part of the Cathedral of Aachen, 798 the biggest church in north of the alpine mountains.
 Later starting under the Ottonian dynasty the Cathedral become the coronation church of the Holy Roman Empire for many.
 It was the first German UNESCO World Heritage Site.
 Charlemagne himself was coronate in Rome, Italia on Christmas Day 800.